NicolasR464/bradery-test/README.md

 ## Getting Started

+Start by running the command npm install

-First connect to your mysql server adding the url in the .env file It should look like so:
+Second, connect to your mysql server while adding the url in the .env file It should look like so:

 DATABASE_URL="mysql://name:password@localhost:3306/bradery_test_nicolas?schema=public"